feedbee/web-page-media-control-api-spec/README.md

 Browser-Side Component — browser itself or it's extension — must:

 1. Register a listener for `MediaControlStateChanged` event on document tag into every opened tab on every pageload.
-When the event have been caught, Browser-Side Component must look for `<meta name="media-controlled">` into the page.
+When the event have been caught, Browser-Side Component must look for `<meta name="media-controllable">` into the page.
+The tag's `content` attribute must not be equal to `no`.
 If the tag have been found and the page is not already registered, it must become registered.
-If the tag is not found and the page iscurrently registered, this registration must be canceled.
+If the tag is not found (or it has `content="no"` attribute) and the page is currently registered, this registration must be canceled.
-2. Search for `<meta name="media-controlled">` tag in every tab after every page load.
+2. Search for `<meta name="media-controllable">` tag (without `content="no"` attribute) in every tab after every page load.
 3. Trigger apprioritate Media Event when a Media Action is received.
 Browser-Side Component use it's own rules to make a decision which pages will receive Media Event.
 Single page can be selected using [Media Focus Stack](http://smus.com/remote-controls-web-media/) approach, or all opened pages can receive event, or another logic can be applied.